izivkov/CasioGShockSmartSync/README.md

 # Casio G-Shock Smart Sync

 ## Announcement
+Here's the spell-checked and grammatically corrected version of your message:

+---

-There is a critical bug in version v22.5 where the "Find Phone" action was called incorrectly during auto time update.
-You may hear a loud beep when the time is being updated 4 times per day.
-I have fixed this in v22.6 and released to F-Droid.
-However, it takes about a week for F-Froid to publish the new version.
-You can get a workaround in one of the following 3 ways:
+There is a critical bug in version **v22.5** where the **"Find Phone"** action is triggered incorrectly during automatic time updates.
+As a result, you may hear a loud beep when the time is updated, which happens **four times per day**.

+I have fixed this issue in **v22.7**, and it has been released to **F-Droid**.
+However, it typically takes about a week for F-Droid to publish the new version.
+In the meantime, you can use one of the following three workarounds:

-1. Disable the Auto time update in the app settings.
+1. Disable **Auto Time Update** in the app settings.
-2. Downgrade to v22.4 from F-Droid.
+2. Downgrade to **v22.4** from F-Droid.
-3. Upload a new APK v22.7
+3. Download and install the **v22.7 APK** from [here](https://drive.google.com/file/d/1POoh5o2EjLG2NG0LIQrAofTP6JKBjuK_/view?usp=sharing).

 ## What is it?
 I think we can do better than the official Casio G-Shock App!
 This app provides the following extra features: